filecoin-project/FIPs/FIPS/fip-solstice.md

     window has closed, and invoked automatically by the first consumer that needs USD values (the SWA’s QuarterlyGateCheck before it reads, or SubmitShares).
-It converts every bound FPV_i(Q) FIL component at the 30-day TWAP of the FIL/USD price read from the on-chain oracle at that moment and stores the resulting USD figures as the quarter’s final values.
+It converts every bound FPV_i(Q) FIL component in one pass, multiplying each pricing period's attoFIL amount by its print's implied FIL/USD rate (the FIL pricing rule, Section 2.3), and stores the resulting USD figures as the quarter’s final values.
+Every period attributable to Q is priced by construction: its print cleared within Q, before the posting window even opened, so there is no unpriced or stale case to handle at finalization.
 The SRA’s read view then exposes AggregatedFPV(Q) in USD from the stored values: the stablecoin component at face value plus the finalized FIL component.
 The SWA reads this USD figure from SRA state; it never sees raw FIL amounts and performs no conversion of its own.
 Because the gate comparison and SplitRule both read the stored values, the execution order of QuarterlyGateCheck and SubmitShares cannot produce diverging numbers.

 4.  **Weights and shares updates.** QuarterlyGateCheck compares the USD-denominated AggregatedFPV(Q) against ComputeTarget(w2), the fixed USD target (Section 3.1.1).
 If it passes, the SWA calls SetWeightRecords to raise w2.
-SplitRule sets each Orchestrator's share in proportion to its USD-denominated FPV_i(Q), using the same converted values as the gate (one oracle reading serves both the gate comparison and the split), and the SRA writes the wallet-to-share map into f02 via SetShares.
+SplitRule sets each Orchestrator's share in proportion to its USD-denominated FPV_i(Q), using the same converted values as the gate (one set of prints serves both the gate comparison and the split), and the SRA writes the wallet-to-share map into f02 via SetShares.
 Orchestrators frozen at the close of the posting period are excluded from both